openfaas/openfaas.github.io/_posts/2019-01-24-unified-secrets.md

 ---
 title: Unifying Secrets for OpenFaaS
-description: Alex Ellis shows how the community unified the secret experience with Kubernetes, Docker Swarm and other OpenFaaS providers.
-He will examine secret management for Kubernetes and show a full worked-example of secrets with Slack using the new OpenFaaS CLI.
+description: Alex Ellis shows how new features released in OpenFaaS unify the developer-experience for managing secrets across Kubernetes, Docker Swarm and Nomad.
+He will examine secret management for Kubernetes and show a full worked-example of applying secrets to create a Slack invitation bot.
 date: 2019-01-23
 image: /images/unified-secrets/barrier-chain-chain-link-fence-951408.jpg
 categories: